 In addition to designated course work and productions, students at Texas State have numerous opportunities for practical application, hands-on learning and collaboration throughout the year.

-Senior Showcase is dedicated to exposing our BFA Acting and Musical Theatre seniors to industry professionals.
+Senior Showcase is dedicated to exposing our Musical Theatre seniors to industry professionals.
 In addition to the showcase performances, events include workshops, panel discussions with Professional performers, panel discussions with alumni and our annual alumni reunion.

 Recent Professional panel guests